isc-projects/kea/doc/sphinx/arm/classify.rst

 (and/or prefixes), based on the assigned client classes.
 The details can be found in :ref:`high-availability-library`.

+The BOOTP hook uses the BOOTP class: when an incoming BOOTP query is recognized it is put in this class and built BOOTP response too.

 Other examples are the ALL class, which all incoming packets belong to, and the KNOWN class, assigned when host reservations exist for a particular client.
 By convention, built-in classes' names begin with all